hranicka/ha-jablotron/custom_components/jablotron_web/README.md

 ### Common Issues

 **"Jablotron API is unavailable, next retry in X seconds"**
-- API is temporarily down or unreachable
+- API is temporarily down, unreachable, or responded too slowly (timeout)
-- Integration will automatically retry after 30 minutes
+- Integration will automatically retry after 15 minutes
 - Prevents hammering the API when the service is down
+- You can adjust timeout in integration options if needed

 **Session keeps expiring**
 - Check if credentials are correct